muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

 # AquaTroll Project Data Pipeline

-This project scrapes data from the Unidata Neon logger portal, validates it, and emails reports.
+This project scrapes data from loggers, calibrates it, and emails the results.
 It is designed to be run automatically, using a cron job on a Raspberry Pi.

 ## Setup Instructions

 1.  **Clone Repository:**
     ```bash
     git clone https://github.com/muttaphilly/AquaTroll.Telemetry.Pipeline.git
-+   cd AquaTroll.Telemetry.Pipeline
+    cd AquaTroll.Telemetry.Pipeline
     ```

 2.  **Create Environment File:**